 While most students who matriculate into LUCOM will have a bachelor’s degree or higher, at a minimum, each applicant that matriculates must have completed 90 hours or three-fourths of the required credits for a degree from a college or university accredited by a regional accrediting body.

-Students must have obtained not less than a 3.0 GPA overall and 3.0 GPA in sciences to be considered for admission unless an exception for cause is granted by the LUCOM Dean.
+Students must have obtained not less than a 3.0 GPA overall and 3.0 GPA in sciences to be considered for admission.
 Competition dictates that most students will have GPA’s > 3.5 and science GPA’s > 3.4 respectively, which reflect greater opportunity for success with the curriculum and national board examinations.

-Applicants must have a cumulative score of at least 22 on MCAT and have no score less than 6 to be considered for admissions unless a waiver is granted by the LUCOM Dean.
+Applicants must have a cumulative score of at least 22 on MCAT and have no score less than 6 to be considered for admissions.
 Preference for admission consideration is a MCAT > 25.
 MCAT scores < 3 years old may be submitted for consideration.
 An average of the highest scores on multiple MCAT examinations is not applicable for admission consideration.

 The minimum required undergraduate courses for matriculation are: